queeksm/Tic-Tac-Toe/README.md

 4. You will then be able to open the game by entering the following command into your terminal:

         `ruby ./bin/main`

 > NB.
 In order for the two commands to successfully be implemented in your terminal, you must          navigate to the directory in which the game is located.
-[HELP](https://help.ubuntu.com/community/UsingTheTerminal)
+[HELP IS HERE](https://help.ubuntu.com/community/UsingTheTerminal)

 ### Lets Play!
 Just incase you're not too familiar with the game of Tic-Tac-Toe (or Noughts and Crosses for that matter), it goes a little something like this: